• Home

 • Answer a customer service call about a broken device (practice diplomatic language)

-• Interview for a job as Leader of the World (practice telling stories about your successes)Online teacher saying
+• Interview for a job as Leader of the World (practice telling stories about your successes)Online teacher saying lets do a role play experiment.

 Your Intensive English program on campus may incorporate role plays, while your Intensive English classes online may include only a few due to technology limits.
 However, in your free time outside of class, you and friends can take vocabulary and grammar structures from your intensive English class and use them in imaginary, even crazy situations.
 Crazy is good.